Generic name: paroxetine (pa ROKS e teen)

 Social phobia/social anxiety disorder is a fear of situations where one may feel as if they are being judged by others.
 Symptoms include:

-Paroxetine may also be helpful when prescribed “off-label” for irritable bowel syndrome and obsessive-compulsive disorder in children.
-“Off-label” means that it hasn't been approved by the Food and Drug Administration for this condition.
-Your mental health provider should justify his or her thinking in recommending any “off-label” treatment.
-They should be clear about the limits of the research around that medication and if there are any other options.
+Paroxetine may also be helpful when prescribed “off-label” for irritable bowel syndrome and OCD in children.
+“Off-label” means it hasn’t been approved by the Food and Drug Administration for this condition.
+Your mental health provider should justify their thinking in recommending any “off-label” treatment.
+They should be clear about limits of research around that medication and if there are any other options.

 Missing doses of paroxetine may increase your risk for relapse in your symptoms.